sfortunato/fullstack-nanodegree-vm/README.md

 Ensure that you're in vagrant directory before adding/editing/deleting (one folder down from README, no need to go into deeper vagrant dirs)

 CRUD via sqlalchemy
+extensive use of HTTP Base Server python library